 Work performed on public holidays is treated as overtime.
 The 1st National Labor Day will be a holiday.
 In each calendar year that September 18 and 19 are holidays.
 The holidays will be moved to Monday and Tuesday or Thursday and Friday if one of the days falls on Wednesday.
 Labor Code, Art 35-38.

 Employees with more than one year of service will be entitled to an annual holiday of 15 working days, with full remuneration.
-Every employee, with ten years of work, for one or more employers, continuous or not, you will be entitled to an additional day of holiday for every three year worked, and this excess will be susceptible to negotiation individual or collective.
+Every employee, with ten years of work, for one or more employers, continuous or not, will be entitled to an additional day of holiday for every three years worked, and this excess will be susceptible to negotiation individual or collective.

-For the purposes of the holiday, the Saturday will always be considered non-working.
+For the purposes of the holiday, Saturday will always be considered non-working.
 The holiday must be continuous, but the excess in ten business days may be fractioned by common agreement.

 During the holiday, the remuneration integral shall be constituted by the salary in the case of employees subject to the system of fixed remuneration.
-In the case of employees with variable remuneration, full compensation will be the average of what has been earned in the last three months worked.
+In the case of employees with variable remuneration, full compensation will be the average of what has been earned in the last three months working.
 Labor Code, art 67-73.

 From January 1, 2018, the minimum wage shall be 276,000 Pesos ($447) which are based on a 45-hour workweek for workers 19 to 65 years old.
 For workers under 18 or over 65 years of age, the minimum monthly wage is 206,041 Pesos.

 Female employees will be entitled to a maternity break, six weeks before delivery and twelve weeks after delivery.
 If the birth occurs after six weeks after the date on which the woman had begun the maternity leave, the Prenatal rest will be extended until the delivery.
 In the case of deliveries of two or more children, the postnatal rest period shall be increased in seven consecutive days for each child born after the second.